 Best Mexican restaurants in Boston

 El Pelón Taqueria has been a Fenway mainstay for years.
-The small, cheerful space gets jammed before Red Sox games - remember, you can bring food into Fenway, though your neighbors won't enjoy watching you devour a giant burrito during the game.
-Loyal customers tend to stick to the basics, from fried plantains to the house tacos, including a terrific, cornmeal-crusted fish varietal.
+The small, cheerful space gets jammed before Red Sox games as fans seek a quick bite or a to-go order to take into the park (yes, you can bring your own).
+Loyal customers tend to stick to the basics, from fried plantains to the house tacos, including a terrific, cornmeal-crusted fish.

-It’s all about the tortas here, the traditional Mexican pressed sandwich made with Telera (similar to a French roll).
+Amongst a slew of Italian red sauce joints in the North End, Tenoch dishes out excellent tortas, the traditional Mexican pressed sandwich made with Telera (similar to a French roll).
 The sandwich’s meat or vegetarian base is generously topped with Oaxaca cheese, chipotle mayo, onions, avocado and tomatoes.
-Rest assured that the requisite tacos, quesadillas and burritos are all here too, along with Mexican sodas for the full authentic experience.
+Tacos, quesadillas and burritos are all here too, along with Mexican sodas for the full authentic experience.

 Some of the city’s best Mexican food was once served out of a Beacon Hill gas station.
 Julie King gained a huge cult following for her tamales, flautas, and grilled burritos.
 After the gas station closed in 2013, King secured a permanent space downtown from which to care for her devotees.
 No fish tacos or other Americanized dishes here, just the classics, all prepared in traditional Mexican fashion and made to order.

-The family-owned space in Eastie’s Day Square could generously be described as compact, but no one cares thanks to the inexpensive, authentic tacos on offer.
+This tiny, family-owned space in Eastie’s Day Square is both authentic and inexpensive, a boon to real taco fans.
 Soft corn tortillas are stuffed with shredded beef, chicken, adobo pork, beef tongue or cheek.
-Lovers of Mexican fare enjoy the homemade salsa and refreshing aguas frescas.
+Homemade salsa and refreshing aguas frescas complete the authentic offerings.

 This Back Bay mainstay has hosted thousands of dinner dates in its cozy environs, filled with bold-colored walls and tiled tables.
 The signature puerco adobado en chipotle y naranja—tenderloin of pork marinated in oranges, tamarind and smoked chipotle peppers—and a tangy margarita is good place to start.
 In the summer, the serene back patio, decked with hanging plants, is an intimate retreat.

-Lone Star attracts hordes of Allston students happy for $4 tacos and a plethora of under-$10 accompaniments: grilled street corn, refried bean tostadas and huevos rancheros.
-The hand-made masa harina corn tortillas make a difference, as does the slow-cooked pork carnitas and mesquite-smoked beef barbacoa.
+Lone Star caters to the young and hip of Allston, with a cool vibe and plenty cheap but tasty eats.
+Grilled street corn, refried bean tostadas and huevos rancheros are popular offerings.
+The hand-made masa harina corn tortillas enhance the tacos; slow-cooked pork carnitas and mesquite-smoked beef barbacoa are favorites.
 The upscale bar gets bonus points for the solid tequila and mezcal lists.

 El Centro splits the difference between higher-end sit-down and nondescript takeaway joint.
 The cozy, brightly colored space lets you indulge in eavesdropping and a few well-made margaritas, but the food is straightforward and crowd-pleasing: freshly made guac (topped with chorizo if you so desire), chimichangas, chicken mole and no less than 10 different tacos (fish, chicken, steak, carne asada).

 Tacos and oysters on the same menu?
-Southie’s Loco just wants to make you happy.
-The tacos are decidedly new-wave; varieties include blackened swordfish, buffalo chicken, and crispy calamari (served on a black tortilla).
+Yes, it works at this Southie spot.
+The tacos are on the modern end of the spectrum, with varieties including blackened swordfish, buffalo chicken, and crispy calamari (served on a black tortilla).
 Purists may balk at appetizers like crab guacamole or or Maine mussels in a spicy rosé broth, but it’s nothing a few coconut margaritas can’t fix.